davidpots/playsongnotes/_songs/[Eric Clapton] Layla.md

 ## PDF print-out of this lesson

-If you'd like a print-friendly PDF of this lesson for offline use, send me an email at play.songnotes@gmail.com.
-I'll happily reply with the file.
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Song chord progressions